mukaiizawa/Paren/man/man3/sp-macro.md

              [:key KEYWORD-PARAM ... | :rest REST-PARAM]

 # DESCRIPTION
-The special-operator `macro` create a macro.
+The special operator `macro` create a macro.

 In addition to the fact that formal arguments can be specified in the same way as `f(3)`, a nested structure can be defined.